waterdrinkerAP/deathland/Deathland_lore.md

 *(Dido suggesting here :D : I was thinking maybe to look black, scary tall, creepy and evil, something like that as a contrast to his good personality.
-Or maybe to be white and to look like a flying body part, idk something strange you know ? :D Anyway I guess we will leave this for further discussion later.)*<br/>
+Or maybe to be white and to look like a flying body part, idk something strange you know? :D Anyway I guess we will leave this for further discussion later.)*<br/>
 Kavadar:<br/>
     - ...<br/>
     - So Kavadar.
 Let's get you back to your realm.<br/>